ngjunsiang/laymansguide-src/contents/season13/issue163/issue163.md

 Brief recap of the past few issues:

-- **Content distribution:** Images and other media are distributed with the help of content distribution networks (CDNs, [Issue 160](https://buttondown.email/laymansguide/archive/lmg-s13-issue-160-cdns-and-content-distribution/)), which have regional servers closer to users.
+- **Content distribution:** Images and other media are distributed with the help of content distribution networks (CDNs, [Issue 160]({filename}/season13/issue160/issue160.md
 - **Code distribution:** Webpage documents and web scripts (in Javascript) are distributed from the host server (which may comprise more than one computer).

-And all of these takes place over the World Wide Web, often through the HTTP protocol ([Issue 7](https://buttondown.email/laymansguide/archive/lmg-issue-7-what-is-http/)).
-That is how data gets to us when we use the internet.
+And all of these takes place over the World Wide Web, often through the HTTP protocol ([Issue 7]({filename}/season1/issue007/issue007.md

 What about the software we use, and the oft-dreaded Windows Updates?
 How does that get to us?